trosh/gitreb/README.md

 I was compelled to

-- fix the obvious flaws (incorrect commands and tests),
 - use `ed` which unlike `sed` is *supposed* to edit files in place,
 - make the script shell-agnostic,
 - use default `edit` behaviour instead of always using `reset HEAD^`,